NYC Courts Say No Commercial Evictions Before Sept. 4 - Law360

 "There are some landlords who will really follow through on getting an eviction through the courts, and that's obviously scary," said Karen Narefsky, a senior organizer with the Association for Neighborhood & Housing Development.
 "But it's just as scary to know that you can't pay rent."

-Thursday's guidance comes on the heels of a statewide memorandum issued last week by Chief Administrative Judge Lawrence Marks, which pushed back a hold on residential evictions to at least Oct.
+Thursday's guidance comes on the heels of a statewide memorandum issued last week by Chief Administrative Judge Lawrence Marks, which extended a hold on residential evictions to at least Oct.
 1.

 --Editing by Abbie Sarfo.